 Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2024.
-Based on that evaluation, our CEO and CFO concluded that our disclosure controls and procedures were effective as of June 30, 2024.
+Based on that evaluation, our CEO and CFO concluded that our disclosure controls and procedures were not effective as of June 30, 2024, due to material weaknesses in our internal control over financial reporting, which are described below in "Management's Annual Report on Internal Control over Financial Reporting".